 People are very familiar with stress right now due to how difficult things are in modern pandemic times.
 Many people are trying to cope with stress by using meditation practices.
 Buddhists have been doing this for thousands of years, but some people think of it as a religious practice.
 This couldn’t be further from the truth.
-Buddhism is different from religions because it is mostly about reflection and examining the human condition through the natural laws.
+Buddhism is different from religions because it is mostly about reflection and examining the human condition through the Natural Laws of Existence.
 Gotama Buddha’s teachings are not based on “belief”.
 There is no blind faith in its true nature and that is the beauty of it.
-We are to learn, practice, and apply the right efforts to discover the truths for ourselves.
+Practitioners learn, practice, and by applying right effort discover the truths for ourselves, acquiring wisdom.

-Gotama Buddha advised us to try certain practices and discover what the truth is for ourselves.
+Gotama Buddha advises to try certain practices and discover what the truth is for ourselves.
 His teachings are meant to be practiced, not interpreted, so that we can independently observe the truth to acquire wisdom.
-When you learn these teachings, and then practice them, you will obtain “wisdom”.
-You will see the “truth” for yourself without having a “belief”.
-In this way, all can liberate the mind with teachings that allow us to acquire “wisdom”.
+When you learn these teachings, reflect upon, and then practice them, you will obtain “wisdom”.
+You will see the “truth” for yourself without having a “belief.”
+In this way, you could liberate the mind with teachings that allow you to acquire “wisdom.”
 This is the same wisdom that Gotama Buddha understood during his lifetime that leads to Enlightenment.
 Buddhism is the path to achieving a higher consciousness, a mind that is peaceful, calm, serene and content with joy – permanently.

 Buddhism Itself is Subject to Impermanence